mnm-an/IoT-Network-Security-RPL-Protocol/README.md

 For "throughput.py" and "dio_dao.py," follow these steps:

-    Ensure you have the required Python environment and the Scapy library installed.
+    1 - Ensure you have the required Python environment and the Scapy library installed.

-    Place your PCAP log files in the designated folder (specified as pcaps) for each script.
+    2 - Place your PCAP log files in the designated variable (specified as pcaps) for each script.

-    Run the desired script to process the PCAP files.
+    3 - Run the desired script to process the PCAP files.

     For "throughput.py," the script will calculate and print network throughput, helping assess data transfer rates under different network conditions.